Radar (song): Live performances and cover

 Spears performed the song during The Circus Starring Britney Spears (2009).
 After the performance of "Piece of Me", there was a brief interlude in which acrobats hanging from fabric simulated a thunderstorm.
 Spears took the stage again to perform "Radar", which featured her pole dancing.
 She wore a black bra encrusted with Swarovski crystals, fishnet stockings and high-heeled laced up boots, designed by Dean and Dan Caten.
 Spears ended the performance with her and her dancers posing in the middle of the three-ring stage as a red curtain slowly descended in the closing.
 A contest in DanceJam.com was announced to promote the song.
 The contestants had to upload a video of them dancing to "Radar", and Spears and Jive Records picked the winner.
 In the revamped Britney: Piece of Me concert (2016), "Radar" plays during an interlude that features multiple excerpts of Spears' music videos.
 A cover version of the song by singer-songwriter Christopher Dallman was included in an extended play titled Sad Britney, released on November 9, 2009, along with covers of "...Baby One More Time", "Toxic" and "Gimme More".

+Usage in media

+The song appears on the 2023 TV series Wilderness' third episode, titled "Repent at Leisure", while the character Liv, portrayed by Jenna Coleman, runs through the forest.